mskl/orlab-rocket-propulsion-laboratory/README.md

 #### Gimbal types
 1. Whole motor
-Move the whole rocket motor changer alog with the thurster.
+Move the whole rocket motor changer along with the thruster.
     - requires space in the fuselage
     - requires flexible top nozzle
     - the motor mounts need to be flexible